Perks (and Pitfalls!) of Coed College Dorms

 - And of course, dating!
 When you’re in such close proximity with the opposite sex, it’s difficult not to meet someone you’re interested in.
-Even if you’re shy, living in a coed college dorm gives you plenty of chances to work up the nerve to ask out the cutie you have your eye on.
+Even if you’re shy, living in a coed college dorm gives you plenty of chances to work up the nerve to ask out that cutie you have your eye on.

 Cons of Coed College Dorms: